baardev/longanim/PROJECTS/boat/README.md

-Run 'masking' to create a video of a mask
+#  A continuation of `longanim/README.md`

 # `1_prep.json`

-- Extract the source video by *n* frames into a folder.
-The default is **fstmp/ZZ**.
+- Extract the source video by *n* frames into a tmp folder.
 Extract with

   ```
-  ffmpeg -y -loglevel warning -i source_video.mp4 -r 24/1 /fstmp/ZZ/%09d.png
+  ffmpeg -y -loglevel warning -i source_video.mp4 -r 12/1 /fstmp/liza_12fps/%09d.png
   ```

 - Unmute (or add) the CNs that will be used.